mDuo13/xrpl-dev-portal/content/infrastructure/rippled/configure-peering/cluster-rippled-servers.md

 ---
 # Cluster rippled Servers

-If you run multiple [`rippled` servers](xrpl-servers.html) in the same data center, you can configure them in a [cluster](clustering.html) to maximize efficiency.
+If you run multiple [`rippled` servers](xrpl-servers.html) in the same data center, you can configure them in a [cluster](../../../concepts/networks-and-servers/clustering.md) to maximize efficiency.
 To configure clustering:

 1. For each of your servers, note the IP address of the server.

-2. For each of your servers, generate a unique seed using the [validation_create method][].
+2. For each of your servers, generate a unique seed using the [validation_create method](../../../references/http-websocket-apis/admin-api-methods/key-generation-methods/validation_create.md).

     For example, using the commandline interface: